Doing Business in Georgia

 Objectives of the subject “Doing Business in Georgia”:

-- To analyze the Georgian economy and foreign trade
+- To analyse the Georgian economy and foreign trade

 - To evaluate business opportunities in Georgia